 Here is our recommended Mount Kinabalu packing list with just the essential items to bring!

-Not only is the hike steep, slippery, and wet, it is also very long.
+- A Good Pair of Hiking Boots (Him/Her) – Not only is the hike steep, slippery, and wet, but it is also very long.
 It took us almost 10 hours to get from the bottom to the top and back down again.
 The best hiking shoes for Mount Kinabalu are ones with ankle support.
 We wore Salomon hiking boots and they were ideal for this hike.

-Though we aren’t big fans of the hiking poles, it is an item you must bring to the Mount Kinabalu climb.
+- Hiking Poles – Though we aren’t big fans of hiking poles, it is an item you must bring to the Mount Kinabalu climb.
 Hiking poles will assist you both on the way up and down the treacherous Mount Kinabalu hiking trail.
 A good set of hiking poles will make sure you’re still able to walk the next day.

 When looking for insect repellent, make sure you find some with Picaridin and not DEET.
 Picaridin is a “newer” active ingredient in insect repellent and is shown to be more effective and better for the skin than DEET!

-If you are like the majority of the human population and hate taking a freezing cold shower, we recommend you to bring some wet wipes.
-Though they aren’t the most effective, it should do the job if you are only staying for a night.
+- Wet Wipes – If you are like the majority of the human population and hate taking a freezing cold shower, we recommend you bring some wet wipes.
+Though they aren’t the most effective, they should do the job if you are only staying for a night.

 Mount Kinabalu Via Ferrata

-Adrenaline junkies who would like to add more spice onto their Mt.
-Kinabalu hike can participate in the Via Ferrata, a protected climbing route consisted of a series of rungs, cables, rails, and ladders all fixed onto the rock surface.
+Adrenaline junkies who would like to add more spice to their Mt.
+Kinabalu hike can participate in the Via Ferrata, a protected climbing route consisting of a series of rungs, cables, rails, and ladders all fixed onto the rock surface.